santanu-dey/datasmart/api-docs/source/index.md

 ---
-title: API Reference
+title: Smart Data IoT API Reference

 language_tabs:
   - shell
-  - ruby
-  - python

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>